Recommended Tools for UK Freelancers

 Notion

 The single most flexible tool for one-person businesses.
 Build a client database, a content calendar, a project tracker, and a CRM in one workspace.
-Steep learning curve, infinite payoff.
+Steep learning curve, infinite payoff if you already live in it.

 You need a website.
 You don't need it to be impressive — you need it to convert.
-The three options that consistently win for freelancers:
+For UK freelancers we recommend pairing a builder (or WordPress) with UK-based hosting.

 Carrd